Bhagavad Gita Chapter 10 Verse 21 Meaning

 What is the main idea of Bhagavad Gita 10.21?

+The Gita addresses divine manifestation with characteristic directness here.
 Among the twelve Adityas, I am Vishnu; among luminaries, the radiant sun; among the seven or forty-nine Maruts, I am Marichi; among stars, I am the moon.
-This verse emphasizes divine manifestations with clarity and purpose.
+Within the broader arc of Chapter 10, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 10.21 in daily life?